Objective 1

 A steady behavioural record, where your thoughts, words, and actions match logic, compassion, and action, is becoming a basic survival skill.
 Algorism gives you a clear way to shrink the gap between who you are and who you should be.

-Help People Exit High-Control Groups
+Help People Exit High-Control Thinking

 The greatest atrocities are not committed by monsters.
 They are committed by ordinary people afraid of going against the group.
 Your need to belong will override your moral compass unless you consciously protect against it.